BrandenEK/Blasphemous.Randomizer/docs/README.md

 - Save & Quit can be used to instantly return to your last Prie Dieu, which can fix softlocks and makes the 'Return to Port' prayer useless
 - Consult the spoiler generated in the game directory if you are stuck or believe the seed is unbeatable
 - Do not load a vanilla game in the randomizer or vice versa

 ---

+## Randomizer Settings

+A full breakdown of all the available settings can be found [here](SETTINGS.md)

+---